-The audit committee of the Board has selected BDO USA, LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2019 and has further directed that management submit the selection of its independent registered public accounting firm for ratification by the stockholders at the Annual Meeting.
+The audit committee of the Board has selected BDO USA, LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2020 and has further directed that management submit the selection of its independent registered public accounting firm for ratification by the stockholders at the Annual Meeting.
 BDO USA, LLP has audited the Company's financial statements since 2007.
 Representatives of BDO USA, LLP are expected to be present at the Annual Meeting.
 They will have an opportunity to make a statement if they so desire and are expected to be available to respond to appropriate questions.

-Neither the Company's Bylaws nor other governing documents or law require stockholder ratification of the selection of BDO USA, LLP as the Company's independent registered public accounting firm.
+We are not required by statue or our bylaws or other governing documents to obtain stockholder ratification of the selection of BDO USA, LLP as the Company's independent registered public accounting firm.
 However, the audit committee of the Board is submitting the selection of BDO USA, LLP to the stockholders for ratification as a matter of good corporate practice.
 If the stockholders fail to ratify the selection, the audit committee of the Board will reconsider whether or not to retain that firm.
 Even if the selection is ratified, the audit committee of the Board in its discretion may direct the appointment of different independent auditors at any time during the year if they determine that such a change would be in the best interests of the Company and its stockholders.